statdivlab/q2-corncob/README.md

 - `differentialtest()`

 ### Citing `corncob`
-Please cite the following when using `corncob`...
-- `differentialtest()`
+The manuscript for `corncob` is currently In Prep.

 ### How to use `q2-corncob`
-For this tutorial we will be using data from the "Moving Pictures" tutorial. q2-corncob requires input of a FeatureTable, Metadata, Taxonomy, and a covariate of interest.
+For this tutorial we will be using data from the "Moving Pictures" tutorial. `q2-corncob` requires input of a FeatureTable, Metadata, Taxonomy, and a covariate of interest.

 <a href="https://github.com/statdivlab/q2-corncob/blob/master/data/table.qza?raw=true" download>table.qza</a>
 <br><a href="https://github.com/statdivlab/q2-corncob/blob/master/data/taxonomy.qza?raw=true" download>taxonomy.qza</a>